Preparing the chart

 How can I share my SERP Analyzer report?

-Unfortunately, with SERP Analyzer, you're not able to share your analysis using a link (unlike Audits or Content Editors).
+Unfortunately, with SERP Analyzer, you cannot share your analysis using a link (unlike Audits or Content Editors).
 However, Surfer allows you to download the results in a .csv file.
 Both the pages and factors to include are up to you.

 Depending on your needs, there are three ways of downloading the results.